 Gay Rights & Socialism

 Unlike many in the YSA, I didn’t move on to membership in the SWP and a life devoted to revolutionary change.
 After graduation in 1979, I had little or no contact with the SWP until the Iraq War drew me back.
 I had no problem or disagreement with the party, I just preferred to put my political energy into gay rights.
 Among my activities was a weekly radio show on WRUW-FM in Cleveland which a team of us produced.
-I helped organize Cleveland’s first annual June pride celebration, and then served as Board President with Cleveland’s Lesbian-Gay Community Center.
+I helped organize Cleveland’s first annual June Pride celebration, and then served as Board President with Cleveland’s Lesbian-Gay Community Center.

 I managed to apply my political values professionally as a community organizer and later director for a non-profit neighborhood-based community development corporation.
 From there I worked 31 years for the City of Cleveland as a Neighborhood Planner and later enforced federal regulations that protect tenants displaced by development projects.

 I circled back to the SWP in the 1990s and became an organized supporter.
 The main work I did in this capacity was to serve on the Pathfinder Publishing Project.
 The SWP has a publishing arm — Pathfinder Press — dedicated to keeping the historic writings of the international working-class movement in print.
 At the time I was involved there were some 250 volunteers working internationally to produce, upgrade and distribute the books.
 The total catalog then was over 400 titles.
 The quality met the highest standards of the publishing industry, and still does.
 I worked on the Graphics Team that produced the book covers, inside photo signature pages and promotional materials.
 I was immensely proud of this work, but the demands for precision and excellence, all under production deadlines, eventually became too much.
 My City job was demanding with lots of stress and overtime, plus I was handling a number of heavy family responsibilities following my father’s passing.
-Upon receiving a big print assignment one night, I utterly crashed and resigned suddenly.
+Upon receiving a big print assignment one night, I utterly crashed and spontaneously resigned.
 It was the only obligation on my overwhelming plate that wasn’t absolutely mandatory.

 One Foot in Marxism, One Foot in Liberalism

 Looking back, I think that night I crashed started a very slow drift away from the party over the next 10 or 15 years.
 Also looking back, I think I have to acknowledge that I have never really been a true Marxist — not fully at least.
-If I’m honest I think all along I’ve had one foot in Marxism and one foot in liberalism.
+If I’m honest I think all along I’ve had one foot in Marxism and one foot in bourgeois liberalism.
 For a long time my Marxist side prevailed.
-Lately events have been bringing out my liberal side more.
+Lately events have been drawing out my liberal side more.

-Since that evening there have been countless subsequent discussions and debates, some of which got pretty ugly.
+Since that evening there have been countless subsequent discussions and debates, some of which have gotten pretty ugly.
 I’ve written about this elsewhere in the blog so I won’t recap it all here, but probably the low point came last April when I was likened to “Putin and his sycophants” in my defense of transgender people.
 How do you discuss anything with someone who resorts to this?

 The socialists I’ve been arguing with on Facebook are not members of the SWP and don’t speak for the party, but most are former members and seem closely aligned.
-The party expresses itself officially through its paper, The Militant, where its position on transgenderism is more or less the same as the socialists on Facebook — but without the rowdiness.
+The party expresses itself officially through its paper, The Militant, where its position on transgenderism is more or less the same as the socialists on Facebook — but more civil and without the rudeness.
 That much I appreciate.
 But when things hit that low point last spring, I reached my limit and terminated my last official connection.
 I am now a man without a party.